Home > Reviews > Douglas Summit Review

 Edge Support

-The Douglas Summit does not show significant differences in edge support in comparison to the other Douglas models.
-When testing the mattress by sitting on the perimeter, I sank about 5 inches deep and slid off the mattress easily.
-When lying down closer to the edge, I observed a similar imbalance.
+The Douglas Summit does not show significant differences in edge support compared to other Douglas models — a disappointing finding given its premium pricing.
+When testing the mattress by sitting on the perimeter, I sank about 7 inches deep and slid off the mattress easily.
+When lying closer to the edge, I observed a similar imbalance.
+There is no meaningful good edge support to speak of here — the all foam mattress construction offers no reinforced perimeter, and the bed’s strong support that the brand implies through its marketing simply does not materialize at the edges.

 Sinkage and Responsiveness